UWC2-PYTHON/ProgrammingInPython/source/exercises/unit_testing/unit_testing.rst

 :download:`test_walnut_party.py <test_walnut_party.py>`

-and:
+And:

 :download:`walnut_party.py <walnut_party.py>`

-(This is the adapted from the codingbat site: http://codingbat.com/prob/p195669)
+This is the adapted from the codingbat site: http://codingbat.com/prob/p195669

-In the directory where you put the files, run:
+In the directory where you put the files, run this:

 .. code-block:: bash

     $ pytest test_walnut_party.py

-You will get a LOT of test failures!
+You will see a LOT of test failures!

 What you've done here is the first step in what is called: